photon-storage/gw3-doc/docs/api/dag.md

 ```

 Adds data to a DAG.
-`cid` is regarded as an existing root directory, under which the `path` is created.
+`cid` specifies the DAG root node, under which the `path` is created.
 The `path` can be nested directories that lead to a file.
-To get started with, it is often convenient to use CID constant `QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn`, which represents an empty "directory".

-The process is similar to the POST operation.
+To create a DAG from scratch, use CID constant `QmUNLLsPACCz1vLxQVkXqqLX5R1X345qqfHbsf67hvA3Nn`.

-A CID is returned in the response header `ipfs-hash` if the PUT request succeeds.
+Similar to upload request, a CID is returned in the response header `ipfs-hash` if the PUT request succeeds.
-The CID represents the root CID of the new DAG after the addition.
+The CID represents the root node of the new DAG after the addition.
 A follow-up operation can be performed on the new CID to further update the DAG.

 ```bash